Eschatologue/CM_wiki/docs/class/sorcerer/spellfire.md

 ---

 <p style="display:none">
-Unleash Pure, Unfiltered, Arcane Power
+Radiate Raw Magic Potential
 </p>

-# Arcane Soul
+# Spellfire Sorcery

-> *Unleash Pure, Unfiltered, Arcane Power*
+> *Radiate Raw Magic Potential*

 Your sorcerous power are drawn from an innate connection with the Weave, the very foundation of magic itself.
 Where a wizard would tap into the Weave through precise incanatation and careful study, you are the one with it, shaping it through sheer instinct and willpower.